|Nutrition Facts (per serving)|

 20 to 25 small cucumbers, such as Kirby

-Combine the vinegar, water, sugar, salt, and whatever seasonings you'd like to use in a large pot and bring to a boil over high heat.
-Reduce the heat and simmer the mixture for 10 minutes.
-Remove from heat and cool until room temperature.
+Combine the vinegar, water, salt, and sugar in a large saucepan.
+Add the peppercorns, coriander seeds, mustard seeds, garlic cloves, dill, and chile peppers, if desired, and bring to a boil over high heat.
+Reduce the heat to low and simmer for 10 minutes.
+Remove from the heat and cool to room temperature.

-Lightly smash each cucumber using a heavy object and tear into 2- to 4-inch chunks or fragments with your fingers.
-The shape doesn't matter, but you want the pieces to be fairly large so they retain a good snappy crunch.
-The smash will partially dislodge the seedy, pulpy core—discard as much of it as possible.
+Lightly smash each cucumber using a heavy object.
+Tear into 2- to 4-inch pieces.
+The shape doesn't matter, but you want the pieces to be fairly large so they retain a good, snappy crunch.
+The smash will partially dislodge the seedy and pulpy core—discard as much of it as possible.

-Tightly pack the cucumber pieces into three 20-ounce jars.
-Press down with your fingers as you pack to extract some of the cucumber juice, which will add sweet, fresh flavor to the brine as well as allow more of it to soak in.
+Tightly pack the cucumber pieces into three 20-ounce mason jars.
+Press down with your fingers to pack the jars and extract some of the cucumber juice, which will add sweet, fresh flavor to the brine and allow more brine to soak in.
 Try to fill all available space in the jars, squeezing cucumber pieces into every vacant spot.

-Pour the cooled brine over the packed jars, all the way up to the top, then seal the jars.
-It's fine if a little brine pours off the top during sealing, you just want to make sure the cucumbers at the top of the jars are fully immersed.
+Pour the cooled brine over the packed jars all the way up to the top, then seal the jars.
+It's fine if a little brine spills out during sealing, just make sure the cucumbers at the top of the jars are fully immersed.

 Refrigerate for at least two hours before serving.